LNG Hrvatska

-LNG Hrvatska d.o.o. (also LNG Croatia LLC) is a company that operates a floating liquefied natural gas (LNG) regasification terminal in Omišalj on the island of Krk, Croatia.
-It commenced operations on 1 January 2021, with full capacity (2.6 billion cubic meters annually) booked for the next three years.
+LNG Hrvatska d.o.o. (known in English as LNG Croatia) is Croatian energy company that operates a floating liquefied natural gas (LNG) regasification terminal in Omišalj on the island of Krk, Croatia.
+Since the 2010s, the overall capacity and output of LNG Hrvatska has increased steadily.

 History

 The project was first considered in 1995 when initial exploratory work was undertaken.
 A feasibility study was completed by 2008 and the location permit was issued in 2010 after environmental impact assessment was carried out.
 The project was developed by Adria LNG, which shareholders were E.ON Ruhrgas, Total S.A., OMV, RWE, and Geoplin.
 The consortium slated a 25% stake for Croatian partners, expecting to include oil company INA (14%), power company HEP and gas pipeline operator Plinacro (together 11%).

-In October 2009, one of the project partners RWE moved out from the project.
+In October 2009, one of the project partners RWE withdrew from the project.
 In December 2010 the consortium closed its office in Croatia, which marked the end of the project.
 In April 2016 First Deputy prime minister Tomislav Karamarko announced the restart of the project.